freemancw/PoseDesigner/README.markdown

 Currently, only OpenNI driven programs are supported.
 It is possible that future versions will also support the official Microsoft SDK.

+### Current Features

+* Take multiple samples of a pose to automatically generate a profile.
+* Timed sampling for individual developers.
+* Export data to XML based format.
+* Each sample has corresponding image for easy recollection of what you were doing.